BlogA UK first for medical cannabis patients: Releaf and Glass Pharms join forces to solve supply issues sustainably

 Unveiling our partnership: a new era of medical cannabis accessibility

 By securing this partnership with Glass Pharms, patients at Releaf like Chloe now have unprecedented access to a range of medical cannabis flowers grown in the UK.
-Not available elsewhere, this range contains THC bearing flowers that can be categorised as type 1 (or high in THC), type 2 (balanced), and type 3 (high in CBD, low in THC).
+Not currently available anywhere else, this range contains THC bearing flowers that can be categorised as type 1 (or high in THC), type 2 (balanced), and type 3 (high in CBD, low in THC).

 Due to the strict regulations that surround controlled medicines, unfortunately, we are unable to talk about the individual cultivars included in the Releaf range.
 But, we can assure patients significant research and development was undertaken by Glass Pharms to ensure it caters to a wide range of symptoms, offers a diverse scope of complimentary terpene profiles, and can help as many people as possible.